raspberrypilearning/electricity-generation/en/step_7.md

 pen up
 +show
 go to x: (160) y: (70)
-say [3rd Country]
+say [Third Country]
 ```

 --- /task ---

 --- task ---

 Test your project.
-The column for the **3rd Country** sprite should now be complete, and show the values you have chosen.
+The column for the **Third Country** sprite should now be complete, and show the values you have chosen.
 When you hover over each resource, the label should appear.

 --- /task ---